 More than 60 percent of DC’s students live on campus.
 First-year students primarily live in one residence hall on gender-specific wings.
 Other students can choose from a variety of options, including apartment-style housing.

-Defiance is one hour from Lima and Toledo, Ohio, and Fort Wayne, Indiana.
+Defiance is one hour from Lima and Toledo, OH, and Fort Wayne, IN.
 It is only two hours from Detroit, two-and-a-half hours from Columbus, and four hours from Chicago.
 The city of Defiance has 17,000 residents.
 It is the county seat for Defiance County, and it remains the regional center of a six-county area.

 The 150-acre campus is close to both quiet residential neighborhoods and busy commercial districts.
 Within walking distance of campus are stores, restaurants, movie theaters, and coffee and ice cream shops.

 A Defiance College education incorporates the belief that individuals are part of something bigger, a conviction that instills a sense of social responsibility.
 At Defiance College, serving others plays an important role in every student’s experience.
 Defiance students are called upon to think and act within their academic areas, utilizing classroom knowledge to make an impact within their communities and beyond.
 These experiences give them the awareness of a diverse world and its needs and the leadership skills to create positive change.
-Defiance’s dedication to engaged learning means students will go beyond books and lectures to opportunities to dig in and learn by doing.
+Defiance’s dedication to engaged learning means that students are sure to go beyond books and lectures to dig in and learn by doing.

 Defiance College accepts applications for admission throughout the calendar year.
 Defiance follows a rolling admission policy, which means applications are reviewed and admission decisions made on an individual basis as soon as completed application materials are received.
 Applicants are notified of the admission decision within a few days.

 Students applying for admission should submit the following: